vjithinstalin/python-pro-labs/src/calendar_blocker/README.md

 ## 📝 Description

-A utility that reads time blocking data from an Excel file and automatically creates blocked time events in Google Calendar.
-This is perfect for scheduling focus time, meeting prep, breaks, and other activities that should prevent calendar conflicts.
+A Python utility that reads time blocking data from an Excel file and automatically creates calendar events in your Google Calendar.
+Perfect for scheduling focus time, meeting prep, breaks, recurring team meetings, and other activities that should prevent calendar conflicts.

 ## 🎯 Use Cases